So You Haven’t Matched… Now What? An Action Plan

 Once you’re past the initial disappointment phase, pinpoint the reason(s) you didn’t match:

-- Have an experienced set of eyes – preferably your medical school’s dean or local program director – review your application and personal statement.
+- 1. Have an experienced set of eyes—preferably your medical school’s dean or local program director—review your ERAS application and personal statement.

-- Poor academic standing in comparison with peers applying to the same speciality
+- 3. Maybe your academic standing was lower in comparison with peers applying to the same competitive specialty.

 If you’re aiming for a particularly competitive residency, use the year to seek out research opportunities.
-Options include:
+Options include laboratory research, a public health or health policy role, or clinical research.

 If research is not for you, think of getting a year of medical experience such as by working in a volunteer clinic.
 Show your commitment to medicine to program directors, improve upon your exam skills, care for patients and stay up to date on medical knowledge.
 Alternatively, consider pursuing an advanced degree such as an MBA or MPH with your year off.
 Doing so will set you apart from traditional applicants.
 It will indicate to PDs that you will bring a unique perspective and expertise to the residency.